Central Park, Bydgoszcz: Later developments

 Furthermore, watercourses and pond around the hall were renovated.

-In September 2014, on the eastern side of the Łuczniczka hall, a smaller sports and entertainment arena (1500-seat capacity) was unveiled, Artego Arena.
+In September 2014, on the eastern side of the Łuczniczka hall, a smaller sports and entertainment arena (1500-seat capacity) was unveiled, Grupa Moderator Arena.
 The latter was first operated the same year as a warm-up hall for the matches of the 2014 FIVB Volleyball Men's World Championship that occurred in Bydgoszcz.
 On a daily basis, the arena is used by Bydgoszcz basketball teams, women's Artego Bydgoszcz and men's Astoria Bydgoszcz.
 The facility is also rented for the economic fairs, exhibitions, concerts and shows.

 On January 5, 2018, on the western side of the Łuczniczka hall, an ice rink named Torbyd has been inaugurated.
 The 240-seat stadium replaces the old ice rink (dismantled in 2004) which used to be located at 11a Chopina street.

 In 2020, a large real estate was unveiled on the western tip of the park, "River Tower".
 Located along the river, in the vicinity of Łuczniczka and Torbyd halls, it consists of a pair of 64 m-high and 20-floors towers.
 The twin buildings, encompassing 128 apartments, are the tallest residential edifice in Bydgoszcz and houses also a restaurant, a gym, a playing ground for children and a mini-marina.

 A new project has been unveiled in early 2021 by the city authorities: the creation of an open-air bathing area for 500 people along the Brda river.

 So far, this announcement has been met with criticism.
 Commentaries report that the construction would imply the cutting of 94 trees of 25 species, including 6 monumental ones.
 In addition, it would destroy most of the wetlands, reduce the biologically active soil and degrade the habitats of many vertebrates and insects.
 In a will to placete the debate, the city of Bydgoszcz has decided to set up an on-line consultation about the project.

 Characteristics

 Park Centralny is settled on and above the Brda river floodplain.
 Some remarkable natural places have been preserved here, such as alder carrs.

 The park is mainly wooded by native tree species growing in moist soils: willows, ash trees, alders, poplars, maple trees, lime trees (including large-leaved lindens), common oaks, northern red oaks, hornbeams, elms and common hawthorns.

 A large area is occupied by a recreational meadow.
 There are also fruit trees and shrubs, which are a staple for many birds living in the area.
 You can also find here herbaceous plants such as garden angelicas or butterburs.

-In 2020, bird spotters noticed the presence of cormorants, gooseanders and European green woodpeckers in the park.
+In 2020, bird spotters noticed the presence of cormorants, goosanders and European green woodpeckers in the park.

 The park has a network of walking paths with benches, criss-crossing the different sports facilities: